- Best-in-class Retina display

 What is the MacBook Pro 13-inch?

-Apple’s 2018 refresh represents an incremental upgrade to the company’s range of MacBook laptops aimed at professional photographers and video editors – or, in fact, any power user who wants to be able to run-and-gun.
+Apple’s 2018 refresh represents an incremental upgrade to the company’s range of MacBook Pro laptops, which are aimed at professional photographers and video editors – or, in fact, any power user who wants to be able to run-and-gun.

 Apple’s True Tone software, which dynamically adjusts screen colour temperature to better fit with the ambient light of your surroundings, features in this year’s lineup.
 Plus, the presence of Apple’s voice-activated assistant, Siri, also points towards greater accessibility.